traitecoevo/fungaltraits/README.md

 *This is for database maintainers*

 * Update the `DESCRIPTION` file to **increase** the version number.
 Once we are past version 1.0.0, we will use [semantic versioning](http://semver.org/) so be aware of when to change what number.
-* Rebuild `funtothefun.csv` making whatever improvements/fixes are necessary
+* Rebuild `funtothefun.csv` and `funtothefun.zip` making whatever improvements/fixes are necessary
 * Commit data and code changes and `DESCRIPTION` and push to GitHub
 * With R in the package directory, run